Steadfast Allies Safeguarding Your Rights And Future

 If you are wondering what will happen with your child support obligation if you quit your job, the following article should answer your question.
 Take the example of Larry and Dawn.

-Larry married Dawn and had baby Sara.
+Larry married Dawn and had a baby, Sara.
 Larry and Dawn got divorced, and Sara stayed with Larry.
-Now Dawn has been served by the Attorney General’s office in Texas with notice that she needs to start paying child support.
+Now, Dawn has been served by the Attorney General’s office in Texas with notice that she needs to start paying child support.

 How much will she pay in child support?
 We need to know the following details about Dawn before we can answer this question:

 Dawn is the CEO of Dawn Design.
 She makes $100,000 per year.
-She graduated from a special Design school in Paris, after getting her bachelor of art degree on the east coast.
+She graduated from a specialized design school in Paris after earning her Bachelor of Arts degree on the East Coast.

 Based on this income with only one child, the child support payment would be 20% of Dawn’s net.
-If she takes home the full $100,000 in cash, Dawn will pay $20,000 per year in child support, amounting to $1,667 per month all year long.
+If she takes home the full $100,000 in cash, Dawn will pay $20,000 per year in child support, which amounts to $1,667 per month for the entire year.

-When she got served with the AG’s child support notice, she sold Dawn Design and stopped working.
+When she received the AG’s child support notice, she sold Dawn Design and stopped working.
 She did not want to pay $20,000 per month in child support.
-Dawn applied for unemployment, and now sits and watches General Hospital during the work day.
+Dawn applied for unemployment and now sits and watches General Hospital during the workday.

 What will the Attorney General do about someone like Dawn?
-This is called voluntary or intentional unemployment.
-If the Attorney General can show the judge that Dawn went to special design school and owned a business, but sold it all when she received child support notice, there will be a price to pay.
-The Judge can order that despite the fact that Dawn sold her business, she will pay the $1,667 per month in support.
+This is referred to as voluntary or intentional unemployment.
+If the Attorney General can demonstrate to the judge that Dawn attended a specialized design school and owned a business, but sold it all when she received a child support notice, there will be a price to pay.
+The Judge can order that, despite Dawn having sold her business, she will continue to pay $1,667 per month in support.
 This amount is clearly what Dawn could or should be making.

 Child Support in San Antonio

-What does this means for you?
+What does this mean for you?
 If you can earn more, the judge can calculate the child support based on what you should be earning.

-If Dawn is employed but, is only employed as a retail person at Ross, then the judge can call this voluntary underemployment.
+If Dawn is employed but only works as a retail person at Ross, then the judge can consider this voluntary underemployment.
 This can again result in the same $1667.00 per month in child support.
-For you, the amount will be assessed on what you were earning or what you could be earning.
+For you, the amount will be assessed based on what you were earning or what you could have been earning.

 What does this mean for you?
-You cannot purposefully lose your job and stop working to avoid the child support obligation.
-Legislators in Texas have been down the street and back again with child support evaders and they have created roadblocks to avoiding the obligation.
+You cannot intentionally lose your job or stop working to avoid your child support obligation.
+Legislators in Texas have been down the street and back again with child support evaders, and they have created roadblocks to avoiding the obligation.

 What percentage will you pay?